Powers of 3 with few nonzero bits and a conjecture of Erd\H{o}s: Proof of Theorem

 \begin{proof}[Proof of Theorem~\textup{\ref{T:POWERSOF2}}] We ran through the procedure described above for all values of $n$ from $3$ to~$22$.
 For each~$n$, the procedure did terminate before we ran out of values of $M_i$, so we successfully found all solutions to equation~\eqref{EQ:sumof2s} for $n\le 22$.
 We found that the binary representation of $3^x$ has at most twenty-two bits equal to $1$ exactly when $x\le 25$. \end{proof}

 In Table~\ref{T:timing2}, we give for each $n$ the value of $i$ for which the modulus $M_i$ gave us all solutions to the equation.
 We also give the total time for the computation.
-As mentioned earlier, the programs we used to implement this computation were written in Magma~\cite{magma} and are available on the second author's web site.
+As mentioned earlier, the programs we used to implement this computation were written in Magma and are available as supplementary material attached to the ArXiv version of this paper~\cite{DimitrovHowe2021}, as well as on the second author's web site.

 The procedure we described in the proof of Theorem~\ref{T:POWERSOF2} suggests the properties we looked for when choosing the factors $m_i$ out of which our moduli $M_i$ are built.
 In the balanced case, we want the sets $A_j$ to be as small as possible, since the work in the balanced case is roughly on the order of the square root of the product $\#X \cdot \prod_{j\le n} \#A_j$.
 Of course, we'd like $\#X$ to be small as well, but since there are $n$ sets $A_j$ we concentrate first on them.